tbela99/gzip/docs/service-worker.md

 ## Offline Page Settings

 The offline page is shown whenever the browser cannot load the page.
-Offline page appearance can be customized with tge settings below.
+Offline page appearance can be customized with the settings below.

 ### Enable Offline Page

 Enable or disable offline page support.

 ### Offline Method

 Configure which requests methods are intercepted by the service worker.
-You can configure the service worker to intercept GET, POST or any method that return the offline page whenever the request fails.
+You can configure the service worker to intercept GET, POST or ANY method. it will return the offline page whenever a request fails.

 ### Preferred Offline Page